adj: extending beyond the usual or ordinary especially in size or scope; majestic; impressively great.

 - Improved Insulating Properties

 Unlike most of its competitors, Epic uses advanced carbon fiber composite material throughout the construction of its entire E1000 airframe.
-The superior strength-to-weight ratio and capacity to mold complex curves and shapes makes composites the optimal material for producing aerodynamic forms and establishing a new standard of performance for many industries, including aviation, automotive, and boating.
+The superior strength-to-weight ratio and capacity to mold complex curves and shapes makes composites the optimal material for producing aerodynamic forms and establishing a new standard of performance for many industries.

 Other exceptional design features of the E1000 include:

-- The Parker (Cleveland Wheels and Brakes) piston-actuated, hydraulic-operated single disc brakes allow for superior slowing and stopping ability, as well as easier ground handling while taxiing.
+- Parker (Cleveland Wheels and Brakes) piston-actuated, hydraulic-operated single disc brakes allow for superior slowing and stopping ability and easier ground handling while taxiing.

-- The steerable nose gear utilizes an oleo strut with full castering capability that provides ample shock absorption and superior handling.
+- Steerable nose gear utilizes an oleo strut with full castering capability that provides ample shock absorption and superior handling.

-- The control system combines cable, bell crank and push-pull rod systems, ensuring a positive, stable, controlled aircraft with smooth inputs throughout the flight envelope.
+- Control system combines cable, bell crank and push-pull rod systems, ensuring a positive, stable, controlled aircraft with smooth inputs throughout the flight envelope.

-- The Enviro-systems® pressurization and outflow solutions are industry-leading, technologically-advanced environmental systems for cabin-class aircraft.
-Also included is a fully-functional, ground-operable air conditioning system.
+- Enviro-systems® pressurization and outflow solutions are industry-leading, technologically-advanced climate systems for cabin-class aircraft, with a fully-functional, ground-operable air conditioning system also provided.

-The ergonomically designed all-glass cockpit includes the latest in advanced avionics, providing state-of-the-art situational awareness that rivals equipment found on larger corporate jets.
-Custom avionics, including the latest in synthetic vision displays, GPS and integrated auto-pilots, are all incorporated into the Epic E1000.
-Vital traffic, weather, terrain and engine monitoring systems come standard, as described below:
+The innovative, ergonomically designed all-glass flight deck features the latest in advanced situational awareness and consolidated workflow, emphasizing intuitive, functional, safe and comfortable flight operations.
+The sculpted, leather-detailed carbon fiber yoke facilitates one-handed flight operations and integration with e-tablets and EFB devices.
+Custom avionics, including synthetic vision displays, GPS and integrated auto-pilot, are all incorporated into the Epic E1000, with vital traffic, weather, terrain and engine monitoring systems all standard, as described below:

 - Garmin GTS 825 Traffic Avoidance System (TAS)